SUA Program Board Committee Event Planner

 - Communicate and negotiate with performers/agents, managers, vendors, and student groups while overseeing the contracting process

 - Promote and positively represent the Program Board and its committees across campus

 - Keep organized files and accurate records on events to guide the work of next year's committee chairs

-Program Board Committee Chairs are not University of Minnesota Student Employees, but are paid a total of $2,250 which is distributed in three stipend payments: Summer 2016, Fall 2016, and Spring 2017.
+Program Board Committee Event Planners are not University of Minnesota Student Employees, but are paid a total of $2,250 which is distributed in three stipend payments: Summer 2017, Fall 2017, and Spring 2018.

 - Cover Letter

 - Reference (3 personal or professional)

 - Diversity Statement